Level of qualification

 How is the student assessed?

-By a 90 minute multiple choice examination.
+The Certificate is assessed by a 90 minute computer-based multiple choice examination.

 How is the examination delivered?